ntreeinc/apex-source-control/README.md

 We do this because we need to set the relative path to the install components from the top level directory

-From here you can now either set up the project as a git repository or install into apex using 'npm run new-conf-file', enter data as needed; 'npm run switch-conf-file', switch to your new config file; and then 'npm run file-to-apex'.
+From here you can now either set up the project as a git/subversion/etc. repository or install into apex using 'npm run new-conf-file', enter data as needed; 'npm run switch-conf-file', switch to your new config file; and then 'npm run file-to-apex'.

 #### Setting up from another APEX app

+1) Make a local directory for your application:

+	mkdir my-project

+2) Run npm init, follow the given prompts and add the following line to your devDependencies in package.json

+	"devDependencies": {
+	    "apex-source-control" : "git+ssh://git@github.com:ntreeinc/apex-source-control.git"
+	},

+3) Add the following commands to your scripts in package.json

+	"scripts": {
+	   "apex-to-file" : "apex-source-control apex-to-file",
+	   "file-to-apex" : "apex-source-control file-to-apex",
+	   "new-conf-file" : "apex-source-control new-conf-file",
+	   "switch-conf-file" : "apex-source-control switch-conf-file",
+	   "read-conf-file" : "apex-source-control read-conf-file",
+	   "generate-app-id" : "apex-source-control generate-app-id",
+	   "uninstall-apex" : "apex-source-control uninstall-apex"
+	},
+If you want you can change the npm run commands to anything you'd like.

+4) cd into node_modules/apex-source-control and run npm install, then link the scripts using the command 'npm link'.
+You may have to run this command as root.

+5) Run the following commands and follow the prompts.
+The app id, parsing_schema, workspace_name and database connection info should all correspond to the app you want to download.

+	npm run new-conf-file 		#create a config file with the info of the app you want to download npm run switch-conf-file 	#tell scripts to use the config file you just created npm run apex-to-file 		#download the app locally

+You can now set up the application as a git or other version-control repository.

 #### Setting up from a pre-existing repository

+1) Clone the repository locally

+2) Install the dependencies

 ## npm scripts Commands
 ##### npm run apex-to-file